If things go wrong for your child while using Snapchat, this is how you can help

-Snapchat is one of thousands of photo sharing apps and it’s not the only one with disappearing pictures (Facebook, for example, had a similar app called Poke).
+Snapchat is one of thousands of photo sharing apps.
 New apps are popping up all the time, which is why it's important for children and young people to develop critical thinking and media literacy skills, to help them stay safe.
 (Of course kids can get into trouble using Snapchat or any other service, but the same can be said for swimming pools.
 That’s why we teach them how to swim!)

 If something's gone wrong, here’s what you can do: